Theethat-Thamwasin/HeadYangDer/README.md

 2. Open Burp Suite and go to Extender → Extensions → Add.

-3. Choose the extension type (Python if using Jython).
+3. Choose the extension type (Jython).

 4. Select the HeadYangDer.py file.